Sleep & Wake Disorders

 Excessive Daytime Sleepiness and Insomnia Project

-EAN Working Group Leaders: Prof. Claudio Bassetti; Prof. Stefan Seidel; Prof. Ulf Kallweit, Prof. Maurizio Leone; Prof. Rolf Fronczek; Prof. Evelina Pajediene
+EAN Working Group Leaders: Prof. Stefan Seidel; Prof. Ulf Kallweit, Prof. Rolf Fronczek; Prof. Evelina Pajediene

-The European Academy of Neurology (EAN) is proposing a new study on the topic of sleep & wake disorders.
+The European Academy of Neurology (EAN) is conducting a study on the topic of sleep & wake disorders.
 Its initial idea was inspired on EBC´s Value of Treatment projects.
-Currently, this research intends not only to systematically assess the scientific literature on this topic but also to explore the socio-economic consequences of insomnia and daytime sleepiness taking into consideration a participant´s centred perspective.
+Currently, this research intends not only to systematically assess the scientific literature on this topic but also to explore the socio-economic consequences of insomnia and daytime sleepiness taking into consideration a European-population-centred perspective.

 Sleep and wake disorders are prevalent phenomena that significantly affect individuals´ health, their social relationships, educational and professional performance, and quality of life.
 Although common in the general population, they tend to be regularly underdiagnosed; treatment is frequently not evidence-based; self-treatment is an issue.
 Moreover, sleep-wake disorders might constitute the first signs of a latent brain disorder.